 Instructions: You will have 30 minutes to discuss the questions below in your small groups.
 You probably won't have time to visit every question, but try to get to at least one question from each reading.
 Assign a facilitator to read the question and facilitate the conversation.
-When the large group reconvenes, you will be asked to share a 1-2 sentence insight that arose from your small group's conversation.
+When the large group reconvenes, you will be asked to type into the chat a one-sentence insight that arose from your small group's conversation.